Eightdays1/guesswhere_doc/SRS.md

 The game is the essential part of the app.
 Game sessions should be visualized as postings including relevant information about the session.
 Those should be partly standardized by a form with a free text option for specifics.
 The data must be stored accordingly.

 * Account System:
 Users can create accounts to save their progress made in the game.
 User data must be stored alongside the posting data.
+Username and password can be changed in the options-window.

 * Friend List:
 Once the account system is created there will be the option to mark users as favorites.